rafageist/rafageist.com/Contributions/Universal and Flexible Error Handling in ECMAScript.md

 ## Introduction

 JavaScript's `try-catch` structure is a fundamental tool for error handling, but it can be enhanced for greater flexibility and clarity.
-This proposal introduces the concept of allowing any block of code, not just `try` blocks, to have associated `catch` blocks.
+This proposal introduces the concept of allowing any block of statements, not just `try` blocks, to have associated `catch` blocks.
 Furthermore, each `catch block` can have a `when` clause to conditionally handle specific errors, providing a more controlled and expressive approach to managing exceptions.

 >[!IMPORTANT]
 >This proposal retains the integrity of JavaScript's control flow while offering developers a more intuitive and streamlined way to handle errors, without introducing unnecessary complexity.